ligato/docs/docs/plugins/vpp-plugins.md

 ### Interface Status

 The interface plugin collects interface status information composed of counters, state, and stats.
-You can store this information in an external database, or generate and transmit a notification.
+You can store this information in an external database, or generate and send a notification.

 The VPP agent waits on several types of VPP events such as object creation, object deletion, or counter updates.
 It processes the event, and extracts all data.